danielpearson90/vmacfeaturesearch/README.md

 investigating whether overt attention to reward-related distractors can be suppressed under feature search conditions.

-This repository contains data files that have been derived from the raw eye-tracker data.
-The raw eye-gaze files are very large and so are not stored here.
-They can be found at: <https://osf.io/yrdzv/>.

 Our pre-print is online here:

 > Pearson, D., Watson, P., Cheng, P., & Le Pelley, M. (2019). *Overt